systematic-magic/AgingPubMed/research_papers_html.rst

 7.1.
 Abbreviations should not appear in the Abstract section and should only appear in the final sections as is noted in :ref:`Section Headers<section_headers_html_research_papers>`.

+7.2.
+Check the format of the abbreviations line:

+	|	:sample:`ABRVTN: expanded text; ABRVTN: expanded text`

+	- Check that abbreviation part is separated from expanded part by a colon (:).
+No other separators allowed.

+	- Check that abbreviation pairs (i.e. abbreviation and corresponding expanded text) are separated from each other by semicolons (;).
+No other separators allowed.

 |
 .. _dates_html_research_papers: